remix-run/remix/packages/lazy-file/README.md

 let json = JSON.parse(await file.text());

 // Write the file's contents back to the filesystem at a
-// different path.
+// different path
 await writeFile('./path/to/other-file.json', file);

+// Or write to an open file handle/descriptor import * as fsp from 'node:fs/promises';
+let handle = await fsp.open('./path/to/other-file.json');
+await writeFile(handle, file);

 let imageFile = openFile('./path/to/image.jpg');

 // Get a LazyBlob that omits the first 100 bytes of the file.
-// This could be useful for serving HTTP Range requests. let blob = imageFile.slice(100);
+// This could be useful e.g. when serving HTTP Range requests let blob = imageFile.slice(100);
 ```